-If you are looking to sell your home to a family member that you own free and clear, then creating a private mortgage note may be right for you.
+If you are looking to sell your home that you own free and clear to a family member, then creating a private mortgage note may be right for you.

 The term private mortgage note is used to refer to a mortgage note that is being offered by an individual or private party.
 It is meant to be used when a more traditional entity like a bank or mortgage lender is not involved in the transaction.